mindstixlabs/springbaseline/README.md

-Springboard: Accelerate Your Spring Development with This Baseline Code =
+Springboard: Accelerate Your Spring Development
+=

-This is a baseline Spring project.
-It helps you accelerate the development of new Spring projects.
-Here is what we really set out to achieve with this project:
+This is a baseline Spring project that helps you accelerate the development of new Spring projects.
+Here is what we planned to achieve with this baseline project:

 + Single-click, repeatable build process using Maven
 + A working Baseline of Spring MVC to Develop Web GUI Applications